homeymusic/mami.codi.R/README.md

 $c = max(f) * min(f) = 3\times 10^{4}$

-for an infinitely long time then the range of values for the wavelengths
+for an infinitely long time then the range of values for the periods
 $\lambda = \frac{c}{f}$ will be the same as the range for the
 frequencies: